nosas/blog/minimax_mancala/article.md

     </summary>
     <figure class="center">
         <img src="img/depth_first_search.gif" style="width:100%;"/>
-        <figcaption>Depth-first search on a tree with 10 nodes[^3]</figcaption>
+        <figcaption>Depth-first search on a tree with 10 nodes[^5]</figcaption>
     </figure>
 </details>

-Minimax evalutes all terminal nodes at the maximum search depth `d` and then begins the search process.
+Minimax evaluates all terminal nodes at the maximum search depth `d` and then begins the search process.
 The non-terminal nodes' values are determined by the minimizer/maximizer's choices of the descendent leaf nodes.

 Referring back to the minimax tree, the search process begins as follows for a tree with depth 3: